SilverClawsNg/OutScribed/README.md

 #### 7.14.3 Validation
 * Id <!-- Not null. --!>
-* RateType <!-- Not null.
-IsInEnum. --!>

 #### 7.14.4 Work flow
 * Receives and validates request
 * Gets Insight by Id.
 If null, throw exception.
-* Creates InsightRate and attaches to insight
+* Removes Insight
 * Save changes
-* Publish event: InsightRated
+* Publish event: InsightRemoved
 * Returns response

-### 7.15 FlagInsight
+### 7.15 RateInsight
-* Flags an insight with a pre-defined type
+* Rates an insight with a pre-defined type
-* Any registered user is allowed to flag an insight
+* Any registered user is allowed to rate an insight
-* A registered user can only flag a specific insight once i.e. duplicates are not allowed
+* A registered user can only rate a specific insight once i.e. duplicates are not allowed
 * This process is irreversible

 #### 7.15.1 Request
 * Id (Ulid)
-* FlagType (enum)
+* RateType (enum)
 * AccountId (Ulid) <!-- From HttpContext --!>

 #### 7.15.2 Response